 Slow drains?
 It may be clogged pipes.

 It’s only a matter of time before you experience clogged pipes in your home’s plumbing system.
 Eventually, one or multiple pipes in your home will become plugged.
-Because pipes leading the wastewater out and away from the home are usually concealed beneath the floors and inside of the walls, it can be difficult to tell what is causing which pipe to back up.
+Because pipes leading the wastewater out and away from the house are usually concealed beneath the floors and inside the walls, it can be difficult to tell which pipe is causing it to back up.

 One of the most common calls St Paul Pipeworks plumbers get is from customers reporting that a floor drain has started to back up.
 Often, the whole main line is plugged, but when one thing starts to back up, the first place that the backup starts to appear is in the floor drain because it is the lowest opening in the house.